pashadohnal/Image-Retrieval-Demo/README.md

 - You enter a similarity threshold (0 to 1).
 - Choose a name for the output folder of similar images.
 - Select a query image category in the list above.

+### Option 3: Relearn Embendings
+Use ResNet50 to recreate the embendings, and rewrite the embendings file.

+### Option 4: Evaluate performance
+Creats a csv file comparing the recall and precision depending on different category and threshold.